-In the last years, it has become clear that RNA molecules play very important roles in a cell, among them regulatory and catalytic ones [1], much beyond acting only as a messenger.
-A recent computational screen for structural RNA [2] has revealed that there are more than 30.000 putative non-coding RNAs (ncRNAs).
+In the last years, it has become clear that RNA molecules play very important roles in a cell, among them regulatory and catalytic ones (Couzin, 2002), much beyond acting only as a messenger.
+A recent computational screen for structural RNA (Washietl et al., 2005a) has revealed that there are more than 30.000 putative non-coding RNAs (ncRNAs).
 For the functional annotation, classification and further investigation of these RNAs, it is essential to infer the secondary structure of these ncRNA, and to use this structure information for comparative analysis.

 Nearly all major approaches for the computational analysis of ncRNAs have been restricted to nested secondary structure, neglecting pseudoknots.
 However, pseudoknots are far from being a rare event.
-As stated in [3], the pseudoknot motif is "among the most prevalent RNA structures".
-Using exactly clustered stochastic simulations, Xayaphoummine et al. [4] have estimated that up to 30% of the base pairs in G+C-rich sequences are forming pseudoknots.
+As stated in Staple and Butcher (2005), the pseudoknot motif is "among the most prevalent RNA structures".
+Using exactly clustered stochastic simulations, Xayaphoummine et al. (2003) have estimated that up to 30% of the base pairs in G+C-rich sequences are forming pseudoknots.
 For E. coli, it was estimated that $15.5\% \pm 6.5\%$ of the base pairs are included in pseudoknots.